nxck2005/torrential/README.md

 # torrential
-Terminal BitTorrent Client built on ncurses
+Terminal BitTorrent Client built on ncurses, built as a learning project